 The French New wave is seen as the beginning of the new wave, an artistic movement whose influence on film has been as profound and enduring as that of surrealism or cubism on painting.
 The birth of the ‘auteur’ and the rise of the ‘camera stylo’ The french used the camera as a pen and the film as a pad of paper.
 The french new wave began a trend of the new wave and lots of things in the french new wave-influenced this across the world.
 Lots of the first New Wave directors were very young and would have been their first film.
 They visualised a cultural revolution.
 Labelled in the late 50’s early 60’s as films kept the same as everything else in culture was changing.
 The New Wave changed film into an art form and made it an art form.
 Cameras were becoming lighter and cheaper and the youth took this upon themselves and created the French New Wave on their own.

-New Wave films are unique and distinctive.
+The British New Wave: New Wave films are unique and distinctive.
 They were very different from mainstream films at the time.
 They were not looking for mainstream success.
 They would have had a massive cultural impact on different youths and societies.
 It was more about a message rather than appealing to the mainstream audience.
 The best films are a personal artistic expression and should bear a stamp of personal authorship.
 The British New Wave lasted around 5 years and was heavily influenced by the French New Wave.
 All of the films in the British New Wave had small casts and small crews.
 This was due to the filmmakers having not a lot of budget and or crew to help make their films.
 This didn't stop them as the New Wave was considered to be very low budget and more grounded in reality, the narrative also faced very taboo subjects as they wanted to break from the mainstream and be different.
 It was an exploration of the contemporary that would reflect what is happening at the time.
 This would some times be counter-cultural as the filmmakers would want to break out of the mainstream.
 The actors used in these films would have been non-professional actors and paid a very little amount.
 This gave some of the filming more authentic as the subjects weren't 'Hollywoodised' and glossy as the actors sometimes would be been candid.
 Due to the style of filming being very new there weren't any laws in place for permits so filmmakers would film wherever they please, this allowed for more creative freedom.

-Sound is handled differently in a new wave for many reasons, one of the main ones was the budget.
+Techniques of sound: Sound is handled differently in a new wave for many reasons, one of the main ones was the budget.
 Directors didn't have the money to purchase good sound equipment, lots of the sound would have been caught through cheap equipment.
 Another reason would have been for artistic reasons.
 The audio would have been muffled and distorted due to the low budget.
 The sound that they would have used is direct, this means when the sound is taken directly from the set and not changed in post.
 Some directors would have got their hands on what's called a Nagra which is an audio recorder that would sync automatically with the visuals.
 This would have been a rare occurrence as they were very expensive to purchase.
 The soundtrack for films in the British new wave would have all been modern and relevant at the time.
 This would be to keep the content grounded in the culture at the time while offering a different perspective on British life.

 Techniques of editing: